 Commissioner Chung was managing director at KPMG Consulting and BearingPoint Inc. from 2001 to 2009.
 He held multiple positions at the Chevron Corporation from 1979 to 2001, including principal consultant, general manager, business development manager, area business development manager and technology research and development manager.
-Commissioner Chung serves as chairperson of Friends of China Camp, which operates China Camp State Park, and as board member of the Marin State Parks Association, which operates Olompali State Historic Park and Tomales Bay State Park.
+Commissioner Chung formerly served as chairperson of Friends of China Camp, which operates China Camp State Park, and was a board member of the Marin State Parks Association, which operates Olompali State Historic Park and Tomales Bay State Park.
 He earned a doctorate degree and Master of Science degree in chemical engineering from the California Institute of Technology and a Master of Business Administration degree from the University of California, Los Angeles.

 Senator K. Maurice Johannessen served as a member of the Governor's cabinet as Secretary of the Department of Veterans Affairs from 2002 until his retirement in 2003.
 Johannessen served as a member of the California State Senate, representing District 4, from 1993 to his retirement as the ranking State Senator in 2002.
 While in the senate he served as chairman of the Senate Veterans Affairs Committee and Chairman of the Senate Select Committee on the CALFED Bay-Delta Water Program.
 He was a member of the Shasta County Board of Supervisors from 1990 to 1993, where he served as chair in 1992.
 Prior to that, Johannessen was a member of the Redding City Council from 1986 to 1990, serving as mayor from 1988 to 1989.
 In 2009, he founded the non-profit California Veterans Assistance Group Inc., where he currently serves as president.